Omnibenevolence: Philosophical perspectives

 The notion of an omnibenevolent, infinitely compassionate deity has raised certain atheistic objections, such as the problem of evil and the problem of Hell.
 Responses to such problems are called theodicies and can be general, arguing for the coherence of the divine, such as Swinburne's Providence and the Problem of Evil, or they can address a specific problem, such as Charles Seymour's A Theodicy of Hell.

 Proponents of pandeism contend that benevolence (much less omnibenevolence) is simply not required to account for any property of our Universe, as a morally neutral deity which was powerful enough to have created our Universe as we experience it would be, by definition, able to have created our Universe as we experience it.
 William C. Lane contended that pandeism thereby offered an escape from the evidential argument from evil: In 2010, author William C. Lane contended that:

 Religious perspectives

 The theological justification stems from God's aseity: the non-contingent, independent and self-sustained mode of existence that theologians ascribe to God.
 For if he was not morally perfect, that is, if God was merely a great being but nevertheless of finite benevolence, then his existence would involve an element of contingency, because one could always conceive of a being of greater benevolence.
 Hence, omnibenevolence is a requisite of perfect being theology.

 Theologians in the Wesleyan tradition (see Thomas Jay Oord) argue that omnibenevolence is God's primary attribute.
 Some Hyper-Calvinist interpretations reject omnibenevolence.
 For example, the Westboro Baptist Church is infamous for its expression of this stance.

 Christian apologist William Lane Craig argues that Islam does not hold to the idea of omnibenevolence.

+In the Holy Bible

+lists "kindness" among the nine fruits of the Holy Spirit God.
+So far, it is believed to be an attribute of God.

+affirms that "The Lord is longsuffering and abundant in mercy, forgiving iniquity and transgression; but He by no means clears the guilty, visiting the iniquity of the fathers on the children to the third and fourth generation."